Skip to content

 Download: ollama.com

 Think of Ollama as the "Docker for LLMs."
-It wraps the complex engine (llama.cpp) in a sleek, native package.
+It wraps the llama.cpp engine in a native macOS package, pulls models on demand, and routes work to Metal automatically.
 You install it, run one command, and you're chatting.
-It handles all the messy details like model downloading and hardware acceleration automatically.
+This is the easiest path if you just want a working LLM and an HTTP endpoint to point your code at.

 # 1. Download and run Llama 3 (it auto-downloads if needed)